kiddstechnical/ALLIS-Artificial-Learning-and-Location-Intelligence-System/formal-verification/authorized-adoption/FORMAL_MODEL.md

 }
 ```

-is correspondence-verified against the observed live fail-closed production boundary, and:
+is correspondence-verified against the observed live fail-closed production boundary.

+And:

 ```math
 \boxed{